hamza-Algohary/Circuit-Simulator/README.md

 Inorder to decide coordinates, draw the desired circuit as shown above then give each node a coordinate.
 To make the process easiear align all components to be either horizontal or vertical, otherwise the program may produce unexpected results.

 All components don't care which terminal is their start and which is their end, except three components (dcv , dci & d).
-For dcv and dci, the negative terminal as at start and positive terminal is at end.
+For dcv and dci, the negative terminal is at start and positive terminal is at end.
 For the PN-junction diode P is at start, and N is at end.

 Here is a list of expected arguments for each component:
 - r (resistance)